Avian Influenza Official Guidance from APHA

 DEFRA/APHA have produced a recording of a webinar to give more advice on why it is important to follow the rules.
 It has loads of useful info albeit related to winter of 2021/2022.
 The advice and information is still very relevant.
 Find the webinar here There are versions for both commercial and home based flocks.

 Sign up now for the free alerts service

 The government has a free alerts service where they send you a text message or an email with the latest avian influenza news so you know when you are clear or otherwise.
 It is very useful service.
 All you need to do is give an email address or a mobile number for either an email or a text message alert.

 Sign up here it only takes a minute.

 Not just a UK problem

-See the map below to see how widespread the 2020/2021 infections are.
-As you see the UK is not alone.
+See the map below to see how widespread the infections are, because as you see, the UK is not alone.
 Many countries are struggling to gain control.
 Economic losses are huge for the major producers and exporters who have been prevented from carrying on their normal trading.